photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-05-10 - 19th Session.md

 Negative Conditions removed
 Warpstone had poisoned, so that is removed

+Party frees warpstone and escort dwarves, but no other prisoners.
+All guards died.
+Warden died in the collapse of the prison.
+Party did not see nor interacted with the warden.

+Essek turned into an ape and collapsed the prison.

 Essek has a new bar (passive income, talk to chris)